DANIEL CROSS TURNER

 SCHOLARLY OR CREATIVE INTRODUCTIONS AND FOREWORDS:

-• Introduction to Undead Souths: Beyond the Gothic.
+• Introduction to Undead Souths: The Gothic and Beyond.
 Co-authored with Eric Gary Anderson and Taylor Hagood.
 Louisiana State University Press. (projected 2015).

 • “Rough Rhythms.”
 Hard Lines: Rough South Poetry.
 University of South Carolina Press. (projected 2015).

 • “Foreword” for Casey Clabough’s Gayl Jones: The Language of Voice and Freedom in Her Writings.
 McFarland, 2008.

 • “James Dickey and the Lifework of Fathers” (creative nonfiction essay).
 The South Carolina Review.
 Edited by Wayne Chapman.
 45:1 (2012): 49-56.
 Nominated for the 2012 Louis D. Rubin Prize for best article on southern literature.

 INTERVIEWS IN SCHOLARLY OR LITERARY JOURNALS:

 • “Enworlded Words/Enworded Worlds: The Uses of Poetry: An Interview with Dan Albergotti.” storySouth.
 Edited by Terry Kennedy.
 (2014).

 • “Southern Crossings: An Interview with Natasha Trethewey.”
 Waccamaw: a journal of contemporary literature.
 Edited by Dan Albergotti.
 6 (2010).
 To be reprinted in Conversations with Natasha Trethewey.
 Edited by Joan Wylie Hall.
 University Press of Mississippi, 2013.
 156-167.

 • “Remaking Myth in Yusef Komunyakaa’s Talking Dirty to the Gods, Taboo, and Gilgamesh: An Interview.”
 The Mississippi Quarterly: The Journal of Southern Cultures.
 Edited by Noel Polk.
 62:2 (2009): 335-350.